-\begin{rmk} It is not difficult to formally adjoin amalgamation to a category $\calC$: for each amalgamation problem $B \leftarrow A \to C$, adjoin an object $B \ast_A C$ with $\Hom(X,B \ast_A C) = \Hom(X,B) \cup_{\Hom(X,A)}\Hom(X,C)$ for $X \in \calC$ and no other nonidentity morphisms besides those in $\calC$.
+\begin{obs} It is not difficult to formally adjoin amalgamation to a category $\calC$: for each amalgamation problem $B \leftarrow A \to C$, adjoin an object $B \ast_A C$ with $\Hom(X,B \ast_A C) = \Hom(X,B) \cup_{\Hom(X,A)}\Hom(X,C)$ for $X \in \calC$ and no other nonidentity morphisms besides those in $\calC$.
 Apply this construction iteratively.
-This construction does not change the homotopy type if $\calC$ is a category of monomorphisms.
-Thus any homotopy type $X$ is realized by a category $\calC$ satisfying (\ref{item:ap}),(\ref{item:nmm}), (\ref{item:mono}) above, and if $X$ is connected, then $\calC$ also satisfies (\ref{item:jep}).
+This construction does not change the homotopy type if $\calC$ is a category of monomorphisms -- the argument is similar to the one found in the proof of Theorem \ref{thm:aechty} below.
+Thus any homotopy type $X$ is realized by a category $\calC$ satisfying (\ref{item:ap}),(\ref{item:nmm}), (\ref{item:mono}) of Remark \ref{rmk:misc-props}, and if $X$ is connected, then $\calC$ also satisfies (\ref{item:jep}).

-Unfortunately, the $\Ind$ construction does not preserve the amalgamation property \cite{kruckman-MO}, and so although $\Ind(\calC)$ is an AEC, it may fail to have amalgamation. \end{rmk}
+Unfortunately, the $\Ind$ construction does not preserve the amalgamation property \cite{kruckman-MO}, and so although $\Ind(\calC)$ is an AEC, it may fail to have amalgamation. \end{obs}

 We now introduce a construction which will validate Theorem \ref{thm:aechty}.